mayurd8862/Medical-Reports-Analyzer/README.md

-# 📋 Medical Report Analyzer
+# 🩺 Medical Reports Analyzer

 This project is a Streamlit application that analyzes medical reports in PDF or image format to provide insights.
 It uses the Google Gemini language model for natural language processing.